-CHAPTER 16: MISCELLANEOUS
+CHAPTER 17: MISCELLANEOUS

+Section

+1601 1701 Search and Seizure

-- 1602 Contents of Search Warrants
+1602 1702 Contents of Search Warrants

-- 1603 Service of Search Warrants
+1603 1703 Service of Search Warrants

-- 1604 Inventory
+1604 1704 Inventory

-- 1605 Return of Warrant
+1605 1705 Return of Warrant

-- 1606 Return of Property if Seizure Unlawful
+1606 1706 Return of Property if Seizure Unlawful

-- 1607 Arrest by Law Enforcement Officer
+1607 1707 Arrest by Law Enforcement Officer

-- 1608 Arrest by Private Person
+1608 1708 Arrest by Private Person

-- 1609 Arrest in Hot Pursuit
+1609 1709 Arrest in Hot Pursuit

-- 1610 Forfeiture
+1610 1710 Forfeiture

-- 1611 Exceptions to Forfeiture
+1611 1711 Exceptions to Forfeiture

-Section 1601.
+Section 16011701.
 Search and Seizure

-- A. Search Warrants.
-A search warrant is an order directed to any Tribal or Federal law enforcement officer directing them to search a particular place for described persons or property and if found, to seize them. - B. A warrant shall issue only probable cause, supported by affidavit, naming or describing the person and particularly describing the property to be seized and the place to be searched. - 1.Before issuing a warrant, the Judge may examine on oath the person or persons seeking the warrant, and any witnesses produced, and must take his affidavit, or their affidavits, in writing and cause the affidavit to be subscribed by the party or parties making the affidavit. - 2.
-The affidavit or affidavits must set forth the facts tending to establish the grounds of the application or probable cause for believing the grounds exist. - 3.In lieu of, or in addition to, a written affidavit, or affidavits, as provided in Subsection 1, the Judge may take an oral statement under oath which shall be recorded on tape or other comparable method.
+- A. Search Warrants Warrant.
+A search warrant Search Warrant is an order Order directed to any Tribal or Federal law enforcement officer directing them to search a particular place for described persons or property and if found, to seize them. - B. A warrantSearch Warrant shall issue only on probable cause, supported by affidavit, naming or describing the person and particularly describing the property to be seized and the place to be searched. - 1.Before issuing a warrant, the Judge may examine on oath the person or persons seeking the warrant, and any witnesses produced, and must take his affidavit, or their affidavits, in writing and cause the affidavit to be subscribed by the party or parties making the affidavit. - 2.
+The affidavit or affidavits must set forth the facts tending to establish the grounds of the application or probable cause for believing the grounds exist. - 3.In lieu of, or in addition to, a written affidavit, or affidavits, as provided in Subsection 1,this Chapter., the Judge may take an oral statement under oath which shall be recorded on tape or other comparable method.
 This statement may be given in person to the Judge or by telephone, radio or other means of electronic communication.
 This statement is deemed to be an affidavit for the purposes of issuance of a search warrant. - C. A Tribal Judge shall be available at all times of day and night to issue a search warrant, and the same may be issued by email scanning or facsimile transmission if required because of the Judge's location at the time of the application and/or issuance of the same.
 Electronic communication of the documents and testimony is acceptable, but no search warrant shall be served until it is issued by a Tribal Judge under the Judge's signature even if a facsimile or other electronic issuance is used.
 The original documents shall be filed as well as the facsimile documents.